Mary Cabot Wheelwright: Life and work in the American Southwest

 At age 40, after both her parents had died, Wheelwright journeyed to the American Southwest, where she "found and embraced a more primitive type of civilization, more adventuresome and more exciting than the safety of Boston."
 In Alcalde, New Mexico, she stayed on a ranch.
 In addition, she traveled to the Four Corners region and Navajo reservation.
 There, she developed an interest in Navajo religion.
 In 1921, Wheelwright was introduced to Hosteen Klah, a Navajo medicine man and singer, who was worried about preserving traditional Navajo religious practices.
 The two developed a friendship and began working together to preserve Navajo religious practices, with Klah sharing details about Navajo ceremonies with Wheelwright, who recorded and translated them.
-While at the time, there was a taboo in the Navajo community against replicating ceremonies, Klah's fear of the knowledge of his culture's traditions being lost led him to share the information with Wheelwright.
+While at the time, there was a taboo in the Navajo community against replicating ceremonies, Klah's fear of the knowledge of their culture's traditions being lost led them to share the information with Wheelwright.

 Throughout the next years, Wheelwright spent time traveling the world, living in the eastern United States, and living in Alcalde.
 In 1940, she traveled to India with the goal of finding symbols related to the ones found in Navajo art.
 She also visited Europe, Greece, Egypt, and China.
 She continued to record information about Navajo ceremonials given by Klah and by another 58 medicine men, and collected reproductions of ceremonial sandpaintings in various media.

 In 1923, Wheelwright purchased the Los Luceros Ranch near Alcalde.
 She befriended Maria Chabot, who managed the ranch for 20 years, and later gifted the ranch to Chabot.

 In 1937, Wheelwright and Klah established the House of Navajo Religion in Santa Fe.
 The name was later changed to the Museum of Navajo Ceremonial Art in 1939.
 In 1942 the museum published Navajo Creation Myth - the Story of the Emergence by Hosteen Klah, Recorded by Mary C. Wheelwright.
 In 1977, the museum was renamed the Wheelwright Museum of the American Indian.

 Wheelwright wrote an autobiography, titled Journey Towards Understanding, in 1957.
 Ultimately, it went unpublished during her lifetime.
 An excerpt was published in A Quilt of Words: Women's Diaries, Letters & Original Accounts of Life in the Southwest, 1860–1960 in 1988.

 In addition to traveling, Wheelwright enjoyed sailing.
 She spent summers on the coast of Maine and lived alone for a time in a shipmaster's cottage on Sutton Island.